google-deepmind/xmanager/README.md

     )
     ```

-5. Define resources each job should consume.
+5. Define resource requirements for each job.

     ```python
-    resources = xm.JobRequirements(T4=1)
+    requirements = xm.JobRequirements(T4=1)
     ```

 6. For each trial, add a job / job groups to launch them.